NightShade256/Argentum/README.md

 Argentum uses SDL2.
 You don't need to install SDL2 as it is bundled with the emulator dependencies.

-The only requirements are that you have the _latest_ stable Rust compiler and a working C compiler.
+The only requirements are that you have the _latest_ stable Rust compiler, CMake and a working C compiler.

 After ensuring the above, clone the repository and run `cargo build --release`.
 The binary will be created